About The EcoStar Programme

 2. minimising the product’s impact on the environment, human health and safety.

 A bottle/container deposit scheme would be one example of a product stewardship scheme.
-The government announced last year that there are 6 priority products that will come under mandatory stewardship, there are: plastic containers, electronic waste, tyres, agricultural chemicals and their containers & refrigerants. if you'd like to learn more about product stewardship check out the NZ product stewardship website.
+The government announced a few years ago that there are 6 priority products that will come under mandatory stewardship, there are: plastic containers, electronic waste, tyres, agricultural chemicals and their containers & refrigerants. if you'd like to learn more about product stewardship check out the NZ product stewardship website.